Crown prince was unaware of Khashoggi's death, Saudi official says

 Saudi Arabia's foreign minister on Sunday called the killing of journalist Jamal Khashoggi at a consulate in Istanbul "a rogue operation" and denied that the kingdom's crown prince or intelligence service had any prior knowledge of the operation.

-“This was an operation that was a rogue operation,” Adel al-Jubeir told Fox News on Sunday.
-“This was an operation where individuals ended up exceeding the authorities and responsibilities they had."
+"This was an operation that was a rogue operation," the official, Adel al-Jubeir, told Fox News on Sunday.
+"This was an operation where individuals ended up exceeding the authorities and responsibilities they had."

 "There obviously was a tremendous mistake made, and what compounded the mistake was the attempt to try to cover up," he said, adding, "That is unacceptable in any government."

-According to the minister, the prosecutor determined “that the reports that were originally filed were wrong, and that there was something that happened that was criminal.”
+According to Jubeir, the prosecutor determined "that the reports that were originally filed were wrong and that there was something that happened that was criminal."

-The remarks came after Turkish President Tayyip Erdogan said Sunday that he will reveal more about the investigation into Khashoggi’s killing on Tuesday.
+The remarks came after Turkish President Recep Tayyip Erdogan said Sunday that he would reveal more about the investigation on Tuesday.

-Saudi Arabia finally acknowledged on Friday that Khashoggi had been killed at the consulate, although the explanation that the journalist was involved in a "quarrel and fighting by hand" that led to his death has been met with international skepticism.
+Saudi Arabia finally acknowledged on Friday that Khashoggi had been killed at the consulate, although the explanation that a "quarrel and fighting by hand" led to his death has been met with international skepticism.

-On Saturday evening, President Donald Trump offered sharper criticism of Saudi Arabia’s explanation of the death of journalist Jamal Khashoggi, telling the Washington Post "obviously there’s been deception, and there’s been lies."
+President Donald Trump offered sharper criticism of Saudi Arabia's explanation on Saturday evening, telling The Washington Post: "Obviously, there's been deception, and there's been lies."

-But he continued to defend the nation as an “incredible ally” and allowed for the possibility that Khashoggi’s death was not directly ordered by Saudi Crown Prince Mohammed bin Salman.
+But he continued to defend the nation as an "incredible ally" and allowed for the possibility that Khashoggi's death was not directly ordered by Crown Prince Mohammed.

-Trump ally Lindsey Graham said on Fox News that he did not think the Saudi's explanation was "credible at all."
+A Trump ally, Sen. Lindsey Graham, R-S.C., said on Fox News that he did not think the Saudis' explanation was "credible at all."

 "It's ridiculous to believe 18 people would go to Turkey to kill Mr. Khashoggi and nobody in the government know about it," he said.